djarn94/superpy_assignment/report.md

 5.Show all sold products.
 6.Export bought or sold list.
 7.time travel(set_date) to give you more options when to register bought or sold products and see certain reports of different time stamps.
+8.advance time or go back in time by entering a positive number to advance time or a negative number to go back in time (the number represents days)
-8.Show Revenue, losses or profit made in certain date ranges or a graphical overview for selected year.
+9.Show Revenue, losses or profit made in certain date ranges or a graphical overview for selected year.

 All above functions are descriped in the usage_guide.txt